 Cryopreservation involves the preservation and maintenance of tissues at very low temperatures.
 Cryopreservation therefore allows flexibility during in vitro fertility treatment as frozen tissue can be stored indefinitely.

 The cryopreservation of human eggs (ova) is of advantage to the patient with ovarian disease or other conditions that could limit future egg production.
-Ova cryopreservation furthermore allows donor eggs to be frozen and used by a recipient, at a time most convenient for the recipient.
+Furthermore, women might choose to preserve their fertility for their own personal reasons, such as not having found the right partner to start a family with.
+Egg freezing allows women to preserve their own eggs and allows donor eggs to be frozen and used by a recipient, at a time most convenient for the recipient.